RNGDet: Road Network Graph Detection by Transformer in Aerial Images: Experimental Results and Discussions

 \subsection{Ablation studies}

-In this section, we study the significance of some components of our network design, including the road segment segmentation $\mathcal{S}$, road intersection segmentation $\mathcal{I}$ and the history map $\mathcal{H}$.
+In this section, we study the significance of some components of our network design, including the road segment segmentation $\mathcal{S}$, road intersection segmentation $\mathcal{I}$ and the transformer structure of RNGDet.
 All ablation studies are conducted on RNGDet with ResNet-101 backbone.
 The quantitative results of our ablation studies are shown in Tab. \ref{tab_ablation}.

 First, we completely remove the segmentation heads from RNGDet.
 From the evaluation results, we notice that the performance of RNGDet drops a lot because the segmentation heads can provide strong supervision to assist the CNN backbone to extract features of the input.
 Then, we evaluate RNGDet by only removing the road segment segmentation $\mathcal{S}$.
 All metrics scores degrade, especially pixel-level metrics scores.
 After this, we remove the road intersection segmentation $\mathcal{I}$ only, and the intersection-level metrics scores and APLS are severely harmed.
 Because $\mathcal{I}$ is critical to make RNGDet aware of road intersections, removing $\mathcal{I}$ will lead to incorrect connections near road intersections and make the topology correctness much worse.
 In this way, the necessity of the segmentation maps including $\mathcal{S}$ and $\mathcal{I}$ is verified.